 For instance, if your company believes in preserving the environment for generations to come, the decisions you make to further your growth should reflect that too.
 Maybe you'll shift the focus of your capital spending to the most efficient and environmentally-friendly choices you can possibly make, switch to a solar energy provider, and go paperless.
 You'll still do those things even if, at the end of the day, those choices will set your bottom line farther back than cheaper alternatives because that's what your company genuinely stands for, and it aligns honestly with your brand story.

 Trying to define your brand story for the first time can be really challenging.
-If you think you may need some help putting words down, that'll tie things together, and pave a clear path for future growth, get in touch with one of Aamplify's client partners.
+If you think you may need some help putting words down, that'll tie things together, and pave a clear path for future growth, get in touch with one of the Aamplify team.